-Some foods have a thermogenic effect, and some can help to boost your metabolism, find out which foods are best when it comes to ‘burning fat’.
+Some foods have a thermogenic effect, and some can help to boost your metabolism, find out which foods fat burning foods are best for supporting a healthy liver.

 What’s In this article

 If you are overweight, then losing weight is essential for not only liver health but overall health too.
 The liver plays a vital role in fat metabolism and when the liver cannot perform this function efficiently, fat stores build up in the liver.
 Usually this does not cause any harm, however, it can lead to inflammation and scarring which can ultimately cause liver damage.
 Keeping a well-balanced low-fat diet will reduce the processing work that the liver needs to do.
 Some health foods have a very high thermogenic effect and can burn calories as you digest them.

 How Do Fat Burning Foods Work?

 When eating any food, your metabolism increases to digest and use the food’s calories for various functions.
 There are some foods that have a very high thermogenic effect, so you burn calories as you chew.
 Other foods contain nutrients and compounds that fuel your metabolic rate.